 The watch has a magnetic compass, so the black arrow representing our location will always indicate where we are looking to identify the right path to follow, and the small red arrow will always mark north.

-As you can see, the route navigation is through a "breadcrumb trail".
+As you can see the route navigation is through a "breadcrumb" path.
 There is no mapping or turn warnings, so you have to keep an eye on the screen if you don't want to get lost.
-On a clearly marked trail you don't have much of a problem, but if you are moving across a field you have to keep an eye on the clock.
+On a clearly marked path you don't have much of a problem, but if you are moving cross-country you will have to be more attentive to the watch.

 Navigating to a POI is different, as there is no pre-drawn route.
 We will have an arrow indicating where we should go along with the remaining distance in a straight line.